Reginaldo Francisco del Valle: Personal life

 Del Valle was born on December 15, 1854, in an adobe house facing the Plaza in Los Angeles, the son of Ygnacio del Valle of Compostela, Jalisco, Mexico and Ysabel Varela, who was born in California.
 In 1861, the family moved to Rancho Camulos in today's Ventura and Los Angeles counties.

 A 2006 study of del Valle headed by David E. Hayes-Bautista reported that: "Young Reginaldo was tutored at home, becoming fluent in English and French as well as Spanish."
 He went to St. Vincent's College in Los Angeles for high school (1867–71) and, after graduating with honors, attended Santa Clara University, where he graduated in 1873.
 He read law with the San Francisco firm of Winans and Belknap, and he passed the state bar examination in 1877.
+Del Valle's education reflected the cosmopolitan upbringing of California's post-Mexican elite, positioning him to bridge Californio heritage and emerging American political institutions in the decades following statehood.

 Del Valle opened his law office at 38 Temple Block, just a few steps from the Plaza.
 He was noted as a "logical and concise speaker" in an accent "with just a suave hint of Castilian."

 On September 2, 1890, in San Francisco, he married Helen M. Caystile, widowed six years previously from T. J. Caystile, co-owner of the Los Angeles Daily Times, and adopted the Caystiles' daughter, Helen.
 The new couple had another daughter, Lucretia del Valle, who married Henry F. Grady of San Francisco.

 Del Valle was a member of the Los Angeles Athletic Club, La Junta Patriotica de Juárez, the Original Young Spanish Americans and the Club Cura Hidalgo.

 He died on September 20, 1938, leaving daughter Lucretia Grady and a sister, Josefa del Valle Forster.
 Requiem mass was in the Old Plaza Church, and interment was in Calvary Cemetery, East Los Angeles.